List of Hollyoaks characters introduced in 2015: Neeta Kaur

 John Paul McQueen asks Neeta to cover his Year 11 class for him, but she has trouble controlling the class.
 Neeta notices new student Lily Drinkwell reading a note from Prince McQueen, and tells her to get on with reading Jane Eyre.
-Lily tells Neeta that she has read the book three times as it was one of her mother's favorites, causing Neeta to snap and say that Lily's mother would be ashamed if she knew she was not reading the book.
+Lily tells Neeta that she has read the book three times as it was one of her mother's favourites, causing Neeta to snap and say that Lily's mother would be ashamed if she knew she was not reading the book.
 Lily leaves the classroom and Neeta learns Lily's mother recently died.
 She later apologises to Lily.

 In February 2017, Neeta catches Sally looking at a lonely hearts magazine and asks Sally if she has considered going on dates.
 Later on, Neeta bumps into Ellie and they have a heart to heart about Nathan's death.
 Ellie hands Neeta a leaflet for an LGBT speed dating event at The Nightingale's restaurant that Nathan was organising before his death.
 Neeta later bumps into Sally in Price Slice and hands her the leaflet and suggests that she should attend.

 The following day, Neeta and helps to prepare Sally for the speed dating event at The Nightingale's restaurant.
 When they attend, Sally convinces Neeta to join in.
 Neeta later leaves the speed dating event and bumps into Hunter McQueen in the village who is painting some graffiti on a wall.
 They have a heart to heart and Hunter tells Neeta that he told his dad to leave as he did not want his mum to get hurt.
 Neeta assures Hunter that he did the right thing for protecting his mum and he thanks her.
 Neeta later re-joins the speed dating event and her and Sally have a laugh about the dates that they had.

 It is Nathan's funeral the following day.
 Neeta is sitting outside the Bean and is clearly upset about it.
 Jesse bumps into Neeta and asks her if she can look after Curtis for the day.
 Before Neeta has the chance to say anything, Jesse storms off leaving Curtis with Neeta.
 Neeta later sees Sally in the village and pulls her hood up as Neeta is supposed to be working that day.
 Neeta later goes to the lake where flowers and memories of Nathan are being placed there.
 Sally catches Neeta which leads her to getting emotional about Nathan's death.
 Curtis begins to get restless and Neeta takes him out of his pram, forgetting to put the brakes on.
 The pram therefore, falls into the lake.